History of Dedham, Massachusetts, 1800–1899: Roads

 High Street, which connected the village to the mills on Mother Brook, was constructed in 1806.

 Edward L. Penniman laid out Mt.
 Auburn Street (modern day Whiting Avenue) and Mt.
 Vernon Street through his own property.
 (Note: Penniman was born in Boston in 1799 and first moved to Dedham Island, which he improved and named Riverdale.
 He sold the land to John Lothrop Motley's family.
 He later moved to the intersection of East Street and Whiting Avenue and then Pearl Avenue.
 He was a director in the Dedham Bank, Dedham Savings, or both.
-He would moved to New York and lived there until his death in July 1871.)
+He would move to New York and lived there until his death in July 1871.)
 The Town named the intersection of those two streets Penniman Square, but Penniman died the same day and never learned of the honor.

 Jeremiah Shuttleworth leased a lot of land from St. Paul's Church at the corner of Church and High Streets.
 The minister, William Montague, referred to the intersection as "Jere Square" in his honor.

 Modern day Worthington Street was known in the 19th century as Wilson's Lane.
 Dwight's bridge over Wigwam Creek stood at the intersection of High and East Streets.
 Lyons Street is named for a 19th-century landowner, Elisha Lyon.
 Lyon lived on the Needham side of the Charles River.
 There has been a bridge on the site since the 1740s, but the current bridge was built in 1879.
 Lyons Street originally ran as far as Common Street but was cut short and dead ended when Route 128 was built.